leeiozh/EddyClicker/README.md

 ### Tracking

 You can create tracks by connecting points on the map in sequence.
 To create a track, you must connect a circle to a point - this will be the first segment.
-Then switch to a step forward and connect the circle (the former dot) to the next dot.
-Using the mouse wheel you can adjust the compression of the ellipse.
+Then you need to make an ellipse around the structure, it can be done by 3 right-clicks.
+The first two clicks indicate the major axis, the third click would be the point at the minor axis.
 When you want to finish the track, right-click on the end point of the track (circle).
-The geographic coordinates of all points of the track will be sequentially written to the specified file.
+The geographic coordinates of all points of the track will be sequentially written to the specified file in the `TRACKS_FOLDER` folder.
 After that, the built track will be deleted from the map.

 An unnecessary track point can be deleted by double-clicking on it.
 If you accidentally start a new segment, press Esc and select a new point again.